yafshar/kim_commands/kim_commands.rst

                          key basis-atom-coordinates source-value 1:4 2 0.0 0.5 0.0 0.5 &
                          key basis-atom-coordinates source-value 1:4 3 0.0 0.0 0.5 0.5

-In case of multiple calls to a *kim\_property modify* command for the same instance ID, one can write all of them in one line.
-You can also use "&" character in LAMMPS script to span a command call on multiple lines.

-For example,
+Note that multiple calls of *kim\_property modify* made for the same instance ID can be combined into a single invocation, meaning the following are both valid:

 .. parsed-literal::